static-frame/static-frame/doc/source/articles/freethread.md

 The performance benefits are extraordinary.
 Leveraging free-threaded Python, [StaticFrame](https://github.com/static-frame/static-frame) 3.2 can perform row-wise function application on a DataFrame in less than half the time of single-threaded processing.

 For example, for each row of a square DataFrame of one-million integers, we can calculate the sum of all even values with `lambda s: s.loc[(s % 2) == 0].sum()`.
-When using Python 3.13t (the "t" denotes the free-threaded variant), the duration (measured with `ipython` `%timeit`) falls from 21.3 ms to 7.89 ms:
+When using Python 3.13t (the "t" denotes the free-threaded variant), the duration (measured with `ipython` `%timeit`) falls over 60%,from 21.3 ms to 7.89 ms:

 ```python
 # Python 3.13.5 experimental free-threading build (main, Jun 11 2025, 15:36:57) [Clang 16.0.0 (clang-1600.0.26.6)] on darwin